Subnautica: Below Zero: Development

 Subnautica: Below Zero was initially envisioned as a downloadable content (DLC) pack for the original Subnautica (2018), though its scope eventually expanded significantly, prompting Unknown Worlds to release Below Zero as a standalone product.
-It was initially considered to be a sequel to Subnautica, but with the recent announcement of the third game in the series having the working title 'Subnautica 2', the game is now considered to be a spin-off.
+It was initially considered to be a sequel to Subnautica, but with the announcement of the third game in the series having the title Subnautica 2, the game is now considered to be a spin-off.
 Announced in August 2018, Below Zero was released into early access for macOS and Windows on January 30, 2019.
 The full game was released for these platforms, along with versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, on May 14, 2021.
 The game has a larger emphasis on storytelling when compared with the original.

 Reception

 Subnautica: Below Zero received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Andrew Reiner of Game Informer praised the game, saying "Below Zero is what every sequel should be, building upon the established core formula in clever ways to make the new content feel just as exciting and unpredictable."
 IGN's Leana Hafer commented "New vehicles, new gadgets, and across-the-board tune ups to technical performance and quality of life round out the experience skillfully."
 Rick Lane from PC Gamer emphasized the game's environment design, calling it "The main area where the sequel improves over Subnautica."

 The switch from a silent to voiced protagonist received mixed reactions from critics.
 Lane called the characters "dull" and the story "less engaging" noting that "The issue is partly a dispelling of mystery, as you're having stuff explained to you rather than discovering it yourself."
 Nintendo Life's PJ O'Reilly commented "Although we definitely preferred the total isolation of the original's narrative, what's here still manages to remain engaging for its duration."
-Jordan Devore from Destructoid was more positive on the writing, praising the banter between the two lead characters and commenting "The voice acting is a step up in general, to the point where I didn’t want to skip any audio recordings I found in the world."
+Jordan Devore from Destructoid was more positive on the writing, praising the banter between the two lead characters and commenting "The voice acting is a step up in general, to the point where I didn't want to skip any audio recordings I found in the world."

 Several critics highlighted the segments that take place on dry land as a low point in the game.
 O'Reilly commented that "It's just not where Subnautica really excels, we always wanted to be back in the water as soon as we were dragged out of it."
-Devore described the land sections as "Cooler to look at than they are to play," explaining that "There’s no topping the freedom of underwater movement."
+Devore described the land sections as "Cooler to look at than they are to play," explaining that "There's no topping the freedom of underwater movement."